60 FPS vs 120 FPS: Differences and When 120 FPS Is Worth It in 2026

 Variable refresh rate.
 To eliminate screen tearing at high frame rates, enable VRR — branded as G-Sync (NVIDIA), FreeSync (AMD), or HDMI 2.1 VRR (consoles and modern TVs).
 This syncs the panel refresh to the actual frame output, which is especially valuable when your real-time FPS fluctuates between 80 and 120.

-• Cinematic and narrative content — most films and TV are mastered at 24-30 FPS; 120 FPS playback adds nothing.
+• Cinematic and narrative content: Films and most TV are mastered at 24–30 FPS; 120 FPS playback doesn't help, and some viewers actively prefer the more traditional cadence.

-• Streaming — most platforms still cap streams at 60 FPS, so 120 FPS upstream gets wasted.
+• Streaming: Most platforms still cap streams at 60 FPS, so a 120 FPS upstream gets discarded.

 frame interpolation options